Best Referral Programs to Join in 2026: For Consultants, Agency Owners, and Creators

 What's the difference between a referral program and an affiliate program?

 Referral programs reward direct personal introductions.
 Affiliate programs are typically open to anyone with an audience and run on tracking links.
 Many B2B companies use the terms interchangeably.
-Giftronaut supports both: a lead form for people you know and a referral link for content-driven promotion.
+Giftronaut supports both: a lead form for personal introductions and an Affiliate Link for content-driven promotion.

 How do I get paid?